markmerker/thinkcspy/_sources/GeneralIntro/LPS/OverviewComputerPrograms.rst

  |NOTE| :notetext:`Input is information or data going into the processor from the user or another computer.`  Some of the devices that can generate input are keyboards, mice, touchpads, microphones, scanners, communication devices, and  storage devices.

 **Output Devices**
- |NOTE| :notetext:`Output is data that the computer has created, and "wants" to send out to the world.` It does so through output devices such as screens, headphones, printers,  communication devices, and storage devices.
+ |NOTE| :notetext:`Output is data that the computer has created, and sends out to the world: to users, to storage and to other computers.` It does so through output devices such as screens, headphones, printers, storage devices and communication devices.

 **Storage Devices**

-|NOTE| :notetext:`Storage device hold permanent copies of the electronic data` that computers use.
+|NOTE| :notetext:`Storage devices hold permanent copies of the electronic data` that computers use.
 Some examples of storage devices are hard discs, thumb drives, CDs and DVDs.
-The copies held on these devices can be movies, songs, documents, programs, and lots of other computer files.
+The data held on these devices can be movies, songs, documents, programs, and many other kinds computer files.

 **Communication Devices**